MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/dataverse-liquid-tags.md

 ## codecomponent

 Allows you to embed code components using a Liquid tag.
 For example, adding a map display custom control to a web page.

-> [!important]
-> - This is a preview feature.
-> - Preview features aren’t meant for production use and may have restricted functionality.
-These features are available before an official release so that customers can get early access and provide feedback.

 ### Parameters